Trust Administration Attorney

 In choosing your successor, you should consider their responsibilities in administering your estate once you’re gone.

-If you’re in Columbus, or anywhere in Central Ohio, bring your trust and estate planning questions to me at The Law Office of Gregory L. Williams.
+If you’re in Columbus, or anywhere in Central Ohio, bring your trust and estate planning questions to me at Gregory, L. Williams, Jr., Esq., Partner.
 I have dedicated my legal career to helping people with their estate planning concerns, and I’ll be proud to consult with you as well.

 Responsibilities of the Trustee

 There are different types of trusts used in estate planning, but perhaps the most popular is the living trust, also called a revocable trust.
 With a living trust, you can make changes as you see fit, or even abandon the trust altogether if you so choose.
 A trust will generally include all of your assets and name your beneficiaries.

 The main advantage of a trust is avoiding probate court proceedings that are mandated if you die with just a will (or without one, called dying intestate).
 Probate proceedings can be lengthy, and if there are challenges, costly as well.
 Administering a trust is done outside of probate, and this can help speed the process and lower costs.

 As mentioned, you as the grantor or trustor can name yourself as the trustee while you’re still alive, but you also need to name a successor trustee to manage the trust if you become incapacitated or pass away.
 A successor trustee can be a relative or close personal friend, or you can name an institution to assume the role.
 Upon your death, the trustee will basically fulfill all the functions of probate without having to do so in probate court.